Skills

 Technically, a Skill is just a set of instructions written to Steve in English.
 When writing a Skill, you should treat Steve like you would a human intern, and provide very specific and detailed instructions.

-Steve ships with 100+ Skills.
-You can see all the Skills you have installed by clicking on the Ask Steve toolbar icon and then clicking ⚡Skills in the sidepanel.
+Steve has 100+ Skills in the Skill Library which you can access from the extension options.
+You can see all the Skills you have installed by clicking on the Ask Steve toolbar icon and then clicking ⚡Skills

 How do I Add a New Skill?

-1. From the ⚡Skills tab in the sidepanel, press the NEW button.
+- From the ⚡Skills tab in the sidepanel, press the

-3. Pick a Category for your Skill, this will determine what folder your Skill is placed in, in the Chrome Context-Menu
+for your Skill, this will determine what folder your Skill is placed in, in the Chrome Context-Menu - Press the

 Editing a Skill